blakedietz/blakedietz.me/content/posts/2021-10-06-week-40-update/index.md

 ### Dune

 Frank Herbert's seminal Sci-Fi has been on my list and now that it's in movie form I want to make it as far as possible through the book without seeing the movie's interpretation.
-There's something about having your own version of a character in your head before you witness them on the silver screen that I would like to preserver.
+There's something about having your own version of a character in your head before you witness them on the silver screen.

 ### Stripe press reading list